DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 title: Register trainees manually in this service
 ---

-Training providers can register their trainees manually in the Register service by creating draft trainee records and adding the required data about your trainees.
+Training providers can register their trainees manually in the Register trainee teachers (Register) service by creating draft trainee records and adding the required data.

 To prepare for adding trainee records manually [check what data you need to provide](/guidance/check-data).